 I remember I wrote in my own Tinder profile, “7 months pregnant — solo mum by choice.
 Not looking for a co-parent, just looking for some fun before the baby arrives.”
 After all, there’s no point in hiding the fact that you’re pregnant (that would have been impossible for me anyway by the time I felt well enough to have sex), and I wanted to be clear from the beginning that I wasn’t open to sharing my baby.

-If you're planning to date while you're pregnant, that's great.
+If you’re planning to date while you’re pregnant, that’s great.
+(After all, a little-known fact is that during pregnancy, there’s a massive increase in blood supply — including blood flow to your genitals, which makes anything sexual feel hot.)
 You will do fine and likely have a lot of fun.
 You just need to be wary of a few things.

 If you’re one of the lucky few who doesn’t get sick, you’ll be good to go from day one.
 Otherwise, get a Netflix subscription and a truckload of crackers, and batten down the hatches until you feel better.